Kitware/SMQTK-IQR/docs/release_notes/pending_release.rst

 CI

-* Also run CI unittests for PRs targetting branches that match the `release*` glob.
+* Modified CI unittests workflow to run for PRs targetting branches that match the `release*` glob.

 Dependency Versions

-* Update the developer dependency and locked version of ipython to address a security vulnerability.
+* Updated the developer dependency and locked version of ipython to address a security vulnerability.

 * Removed `jedi = "^0.17"` requirement and update to `ipython = "^7.17.3"`